taustation-fan/taustation-fan.github.io/README.md

 * High *Intelligence* speeds up University courses
 * High *Strength* lets you carry more mass before encumbrance kicks in
 * High *Social* grants you random advantages when buying from or selling to NPC vendors
+* High physical stats are harder to drain during combat, so they act as protection against attacks.

 ## Rations